Fireproof (Pillar album)

-Fireproof is Christian band Pillar's second full-length album and their most successful, having sold over 300,000 copies.
-It was released in at least three different versions including a Remixed version and a limited Special Edition that came with Pillar's All Day Every Day DVD and a slipcase.
-The track listings from the original and the reissue are very similar, rearranging the track listing a little and retitling the tracks "Just 2 Get By" to "Just to Get By" and "Further" to "Further From Myself".
-The title track, "Fireproof", was featured in the baseball video game MLB 2005 and on its soundtrack CD release.
-The song reached #39 on the Billboard Mainstream Rock Airplay chart on 7/5/03.
-This is the first record to feature current guitarist Noah Henson.
+Fireproof is the second studio album by American Christian rock band Pillar, released in May 2002.
+It is their most successful, having sold over 300,000 copies.
+It is the first album by the band to feature guitarist Noah Henson.

+The album was released in at least three different versions, including a remixed version and a limited special edition that came with Pillar's All Day Every Day DVD and a slipcase.
+The track listings from the original and the reissue are very similar, rearranging the track listing a little and retitling the tracks "Just 2 Get By" to "Just to Get By" and "Further" to "Further from Myself".

+The title track, "Fireproof", reached #39 on the Billboard Mainstream Rock Airplay chart.
+It was also featured in the baseball video game MLB 2005 and on its soundtrack CD release.